3. Carbon sequestration

 - Soil

-4. Projects can refer to the IPCC 2003 Good Practice Guide for Land Use, Land-Use change and Forestry and the IPCC 2006 Guidelines for national GHG inventories for guidance.
+- Projects can refer to the IPCC 2003 Good Practice Guide for Land Use, Land-Use change and Forestry and IPCC 2006 Guidelines for national greenhouse gas inventories for guidance.

 3.3 Project carbon sequestration

-Project developers shall use the relevant template Carbon Calculation Spreadsheet (Standard or Small Project tab) to predict the project carbon sequestration.
+Project developers shall use the carbon calculator (standard or small project tab) to predict the project carbon sequestration.

-Emissions resulting from the preparation of a site prior to planting shall be calculated and subtracted from the project carbon sequestration at year 1.
-This includes losses of carbon through removal of vegetation (trees or other biomass) or disturbance of the soil.
+Emissions resulting from the preparation of a site before planting shall be calculated and subtracted from the project carbon sequestration at Year 1.
+This includes losses of carbon through removal of vegetation (trees or other biomass) and disturbance of the soil.

 What is 'project carbon sequestration'?

-Project carbon sequestration is the changes in carbon stocks due to woodland creation over the project duration as a direct result of the project.
+Project carbon sequestration is the change in carbon stocks due to woodland creation over the project duration as a direct result of the project.

 Accounting for project carbon sequestration

-Projects should account for project carbon sequestration using the Carbon Calculation Spreadsheet version 2.4.1 April 2024 following the associated guidance.
+Projects should account for project carbon sequestration using the carbon calculator and associated guidance.
 The calculator includes the following:

 - Emissions from soil disturbance